slotruglio/aoc/2022/README.md

 In the end, we have to sum the values of the chars common in the two compartments.
 ### Part Two
 Like in the first part, but in this case we have to find the common char in a group of three lines.

+## Day 4
+### Part One
+Each line of the input is two couple of numbers that represent a range of numbers.
+We have to count how many full overlapsing ranges there are.
+It can be simply solved by doing the union of the two ranges as set and verify if the length of the union is equal to one or the other range.
+### Part Two
+This time we have to find ALL overlapsing number.
+We can do it by doing the intersection of the two ranges as set and verify if the length of the intersection is greater than 0.